 December 3, 2018

 Breathing is one of the most basic and life-sustaining processes in a well-functioning body, and your lungs are at its epicenter.
 As per medical literature, lungs continue to develop up to the age of 25 years and are in their most perfect state for the following ten years.
-As the years roll by, the efficiency of your lungs and their capacity diminishes considerably.
+As the years pass by, the efficiency of your lungs and their capacity diminishes considerably.
 Such deterioration occurs as a result of hardening of airways and blood carriers with age.
-Similarly, the air sacs that are responsible for holding inhaled air begin losing their elasticity too, making it tougher for oxygen to pass into the blood.
-Due to these changes, tasks that you were once able to complete without breaking a sweat like climbing a flight of stairs and walking short distances may leave you gasping for breath.
+Similarly, the air sacs that are responsible for holding inhaled air begin losing their elasticity too, making it more difficult for oxygen to pass into the blood.
+Due to these changes, tasks that you were once able to complete easily like climbing a flight of stairs and walking short distances may now leave you gasping for breath.

-Preserving your respiratory function by fortifying your lungs through a set of healthy habits is a possibility that you may want to consider if you wish to stay at the top of your game even as you age.
-Here are some suggestions that are worth a try –
+Preserving your respiratory function by fortifying your lungs through a set of healthy habits is a great place to start - try these tips:

-Drink Plenty of Water – Sipping on water and other unsweetened fluids all day long is an excellent way to keep the mucosal lining in your lungs soft and moisturized, therefore, improving the elasticity and consequently, lung function.
+Drink Plenty of Water – Sipping on water and other unsweetened fluids throughout the day is an excellent way to keep the mucosal lining in your lungs soft and moisturized, therefore, improving the elasticity and consequently, lung function.

 Protect Yourself from Pollutants – Poor air quality is the topmost external cause for hampered lung activity.
 Installing an air purifier at home and avoiding outdoor exercises on days when the level of pollution is exceptionally high are two ways to keep harmful pollutants from damaging your lungs.